 - Note: Many examples on this page actually do not qualify and we are in the process of slowly cleaning it up.
 Please help us by removing examples that don't fit when you see them.

 - Make sure you add title examples to "title examples", and in-universe examples to "in-universe examples".

 open/close all folders

-- Ronseal Quick Drying Woodstain: Trope Namer, as its advertisement claimed it did what its name was - it dried quickly and was a woodstain.
+- Ronseal Quick Drying Woodstain: Trope Namer, as its advertisement claims it does what its name is — it dries quickly and is a woodstain.

 - The product description of Nestlé's "Buncha Crunch" candy is "Bunches of crunchy milk chocolate."

 - McDonald's Ranch Chicken BLT, is a chicken sandwich with bacon, lettuce, tomato and ranch sauce.

 - There's a popular restaurant in Philadelphia's Reading Terminal Market called "Dutch Eating Place".
 As long as you're aware that "Dutch" means "Pennsylvania Dutch" (i.e. German) and what that entails (and if you're in Philly, you should, and if you don't you should learn), there's nothing else you need to know about it.

 - Commonly used by budget brands, where the packaging would just state something like "Peanut butter" or "Toilet paper".
 Also demonstrated by xkcd.